-Christine Gallary, recipe developer, and culinary instructor, describes these ribs as having "nice marbling and great flavor," suggesting that this cut is better boneless (without the shoulder blade section) than bone-in .
+Christine Gallary, recipe developer and culinary instructor, describes these ribs as having "nice marbling and great flavor," suggesting that this cut is better boneless (without the shoulder blade section) than bone-in .

-These are the juiciest and fattiest rib-style cuts you can find and are best tackled with a knife and fork unless you like a full-body rib-eating experience.
+A country-style ribs recipe is one of the juiciest and fattiest rib-style cuts you can find and are best tackled with a knife and fork unless you like a full-body rib-eating experience.